-“Well stop worrying.
-We have not yet concluded that the present can be changed by altering the past, but if it can, then saving Abraham Lincoln from an assassin’s bullet can only improve our lot.”
+“Well, stop worrying.
+We have yet to conclude that the present can be changed by altering the past.
+If it can, then saving Abraham Lincoln from an assassin’s bullet can only improve our lot.”

 “That is the point.” countered Locke, “You say ‘our lot.’
 If you change the past, we may not have a ‘lot’ in the here and now!”

 “Negative speculations, Locke?
-Where would we be now if we had listened to all the negative speculations about our work?
+Where would we be now if we had listened to all of those negative speculations about our work?
 I will tell you.
 We would have never invented the Timatron, and time travel would still be a notion of science fiction writers the world over.
 Imagine that.
-The greatest invention of man, a machine that can not only move a person through the dimension of time but that of space as well, one that allows a lowly scientist like myself in Atlanta, the year 2145, to visit the birth of Christ in Bethlehem, the year 0000!
+The greatest invention of man is a machine that can not only move a person through the dimension of time but that of space as well.
+One that allows a lowly scientist like myself in Atlanta, the year 2197, to visit the birth of Christ in Bethlehem, the year 0000!.
 This machine would only be speculation if we listened to those who said we could not build it.”

 “But the council will--”